Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

 + An error in the JavaScript determineWinner function was found that was producing incorrect results when the user's hand shape was pitted against the second computer shape that it should have been victorious over (the OR || in the statement).

-+ This was rectified by splitting the statement into two and including additional parentheses.
++ This was rectified by splitting the statement into two and wrapping in additional parentheses.

-+ While the function works as expected, the code is quite long so there must be a more elegant way to determine the game's winner.
++ While the function works as expected, the code is quite long so there is likely a more elegant way to determine the game's winner.

 + There are no outstanding bugs.